jlpk/joulupukki-api/README.rst

 ==========

-Joulupukki is a webservice to build linux packages (deb, RPM) using Docker.
+Joulupukki is a generic system to build and distribute packages from sources.

 LICENCE AGPLv3

 Installation